According to Hubspot, companies that blog have 97% more inbound links. But, you already know blogging is valuable, which is why you already have one.

 Here are some examples of Ubersuggest results:

-Which phrases appeal to you from the examples above?
-Your readers will like them too.
+Which phrases appeal to you, from the examples above?
+Your readers will probably like them, too.

 Pick a phrase and click the plus sign to see even more phrases – and get more ideas that you can research and write.